netxms/netxms-doc/admin/installation.rst

 Installing web interface on remote system
 -----------------------------------------

-By default nxmc.war will try to connect to NetXMS server at address 127.0.0.1.
+By default nxmc.war will try to connect to |product_name| server at address 127.0.0.1.
 To change that, create configuration file called nxmc.properties as following:

 .. code-block:: cfg